 The Night Before And Day Of A Tummy Tuck And Chest Reduction

-I had my abdominoplasty and gynaecomastia surgery in March 2022 and I wanted to recap what it was like the night before and the day of tummy tuck surgery and my chest reduction surgery.
+I had my abdominoplasty and gynaecomastia surgery in March 2022.
+I wanted to recap what it was like the night before and the day of my surgery.

-I recorded the above video in August 2022, around 5 months after my surgery.
+The above video was recorded in August 2022, around 5 months after my surgery.

 I had a lot on my mind at the time around Covid and getting ready for the surgery itself that I didn’t get a chance to really record or talk about my thoughts.